-From the time we were children, we’ve been told to brush and floss our teeth regularly, and visit your general dentist routinely.
+From the time we were children, we’ve been told to brush and floss our teeth regularly, and visit your general dentist similar to this Alki dental in Seattle, for example, routinely.
 We’ve heard about nasty plaque and tartar buildup, but if one does not see the long-lasting effects tartar buildup can do, most don’t take this as seriously as they should.
 We’re going to introduce you to one of our guests who did just that…you’ll see the effects that 25 years of neglect and buildup had on his teeth.
 Beware…this is not for the faint of heart! (but may have a lasting effect on your teenager!)

 Here’s what 25 years of tartar build up looks like on your teeth… this was taken before the teeth (lower three) were removed – they were hopeless.